 Next, add your phrases into your meta description

 The meta description is a snippet of up to 320 characters, that summarizes a page’s content.
-It is what a search user sees then they find you post on Google search.
+It is what a search user sees when they find your post on Google search.

-Add your keyword phases to any images via the alt text and descriptions
+Add your keyword phrases to any images via the alt text and descriptions

 And finally, use your phrases in one or two subtitles within your post.

 Now adding all your keyword phrases is done as part of your content creation.
-The free version of Yoas optimizes for just one keyword phrase.
+The free version of Yoast optimizes for just one keyword phrase.